 My mom always made our birthday cakes.
 She was not a professional baker.
-She didn’t have special equipment or oodles of decorating supplies.
-She didn’t throw us lavish birthday parties with bounce houses, entertainers, or caterers either.
+Mom didn’t have special equipment or oodles of decorating supplies.
+Lavish birthday parties with bounce houses, entertainers, or caterers were not her thing.
 She didn’t worry about what the neighbors thought of her cakes or parties nor did she worry about if our birthday parties were stellar enough to be impressive to onlookers.
 It wasn’t about impressing others.
 It was about OUR happiness.
 Her cakes were a tiny expression of her love for us, not a spectacle.

 I’ve carried on that tradition of making simple, homemade cakes for my little kiddos.
 Each time a birthday rolls around they know they get to choose what cake they’ll have.
 They are simple, created with very few supplies, and filled up to the brim with love whether or not they turn out perfectly.